 - Don’t put perches over food or water dishes or droppings will make a mess where your pet eats and drinks.

-- Birds are sensitive to smoke, strong smells and drafts.
+- Birds are sensitive to smoke, gases, strong smells and drafts.
 Keep your parrotlet’s cage away from the kitchen and open windows.
 Don’t place the cage in direct sunlight.

 Playing & grooming

 - Parrotlets are smart and with practice, they can learn some tricks like “step up” and “step down.”
 Some can also mimic human speech.

 - Inside the cage, keep your parrotlet busy with at least two or three different toys, including foraging puzzles and squeakers.
 Always introduce new toys on a frequent basis.

 - Two or three times a week, put a bowl of warm water in the cage so your parrotlet can take a bath.
 Alternatively, you can gently mist your bird with warm, clean water from a spray bottle.

 Try not to handle new parrotlets for three or four days after bringing them home, to give them time to adjust.

 Even a settled-in bird can feel sick.
 Aside from annual check ups, talk to an avian veterinarian if you have questions about your bird’s health or if you notice any of these signs of illness or distress:

 - Feathers fluffed up and acting sleepy

 - Long periods sitting at the bottom of the cage